 So, you are looking for a manufacturing facility that will enable you to extract thousands of acres of hemp or other plant material?
 What easier way than with ethanol?
-You get some food grade ethanol, mix it up, wait a while, drain and then remove the ethanol and shazam!
+You get some food-grade ethanol, mix it up, wait a while, drain and then remove the ethanol and shazam!
 You can do tons of hemp every day.
 Right?

 - You will need lots of ethanol and a way to store that ethanol and then a way to get the ethanol out of the extract.
-This necessarily involves heating the ethanol up beyond its boiling and flash point.
+This necessarily involves heating the ethanol up beyond its boiling and flash points.

 - Ethanol is flammable as a liquid and a gas.

 - You will need to consider the high power consumption associated with cooling large amounts of ethanol to very low temperatures.

 - You will need to consider the large footprint and space requirements to accommodate a facility.

 - According to Hybrid Technologies, a two-ton-per-day facility will require about 30,000 ft sq with buildout costs ranging from $350-500/sf for C1D1 and hazard class designation.